xilopaint/alfred-pdf-tools/README.md

 **Alfred PDF Tools** can be used by the following file actions:

 * `Optimize`: Optimize the selected PDF files by entering the intended resolution of the output file (150 dpi is set once no value is input).
-The document will be improved on the process with increased contrast and text straightening;
+The document will be improved on the process with increased contrast and text straightening.
+Invoke Alfred and type the keyword `progress` if you want to track the optimization process;
 * `Encrypt`: Encrypt the selected PDF files by entering a password;
 * `Merge`: Merge the selected PDF files.
 Use the `⌘` modifier key if you also want to move the source files to Trash;
 * `Split`: Split the selected PDF file either by page count or file size (use the `⌘` modifier key in the latter case);